FOUNDER JULIE HODGSON

 After five years, I decided to wind down the LPM Collectors’ Group and was thinking about what I might like to do next.
 I heard about a philanthropic group in Toronto that supports the visual arts and I thought, “We could do that in Ottawa.”
 I consulted with a number of people and was directed to the Ottawa Community Foundation, where I set up the Ottawa Art Society Fund.
 The Ottawa Community Foundation, a public, non-profit organization created by and for the people of Ottawa, pools the charitable gifts of many donors into an income-earning endowment that benefits the community at large.

-I established the Ottawa Art Society Fund as a legacy and a thank you to Ottawa for providing so many opportunities to me to work in the field I love.
+I established the Ottawa Art Society Fund as a legacy and in gratitude to this city for providing so many opportunities to me to work in the field I love.

 I would like to encourage everyone who is interested in the arts, regardless of age or financial means, to become involved.
 The Ottawa Art Society Fund is founded in the belief that the arts have transformative power, both for individuals and for the community as a whole.
 I have experienced this transformation in my own life and know the arts can effect positive social change.